 For general ticket purchases or additional tickets for subscribers:

-$7 for online and phone bookings
+$7 for phone bookings

 Education and Public Programs bookings made through The Australian Ballet do not incur postage or handling fees.